pH-7/GoodJsCode/readme.md

 ## Write elegant code by following the good practices 🚀

 I'm [Pierre-Henry Soria](https://ph7.me).
 An enthusiastic and passionate software engineer.
-Originally from Brussels, (Belgium), I'm currently living in the wonderful land called “Australia” (Adelaide).
+Originally from Brussels, (Belgium) 🍫, I'm currently living in the wonderful land called “Australia” (Adelaide) 🦘

 I've been coding for over 10 years.
 Today, I decided to share my knowledge in terms of writing good code.